 Japan holds a certain mystique for many travelers, whether or not they’ve ever set foot in the country.
 Ask someone the best place to earn money teaching English in Asia, and the chances are good that Japan will be their answer.

 Although there are some other up-and-comers in the decent wage category (Taiwan, anyone?), Japan still reigns as an awesome place to make money teaching English.
 Even with the high cost of living, you can have a good time, get overseas, and put away some cash.
 But how much exactly can you expect to earn as an English teacher in Japan?
 Read on for the scoop:

 How Much Can You Earn Teaching English in Japan?

 As an ESL teacher in Japan, you can expect to earn anywhere between 200,000 and 600,000 Yen ($1,700 - 5,000 USD) per month.
 Hourly tutoring rates hover around 3,000 Yen ($28 USD) per hour.
 Like in China, Japan often offers teachers flights, accommodation, and training included in their salary packages.

-Cities typically pay more than rural areas, but the cost of living should remain relatively proportional to your salary.
+Cities in Japan typically pay more than rural areas, but the cost of living should remain relatively proportional to your salary.
 Your salary will also depend a little on which type of job you have:

 Eikaiwas: 250,000 yen per month